Site Investigation for Geotechnical Design

 After participating in this webinar, you will be able to:

 - Perform site investigation for a typical project

 - Interpret the field test results and estimate soil parameters

-- Determine proper field and laboratory tests required for your project
+- Determine proper laboratory tests required for your project

 - Geophysical measurements

 - Geotechnical drilling, bore hole logs